plone/meta/config/README.md

 Likewise, the root path where the tests are to be found can be specified under the key `test_path`.
-By default, it is set to nothing, that is, the repository's top-level is already importable and thus the tests can already be found directly.
+By default, it is set to nothing, that is, the repository's top-level is already importable and thus the tests can be found directly.

-If either a `tests` or `src` folder exists they are used as a safe fallbacks.
+If either a `tests` or `src` folder exists, then they are used as a safe fallbacks.

 ```
 ##